-At their July 27th meeting, the Great Park Board of Directors — consisting of all five Irvine City Councilmembers — voted 4-1 to officially rename the Orange County Great Park.
-(Councilmember Larry Agran was the sole No vote.)
+At the July 27th meeting, the Great Park Board of Directors — consisting of all five Irvine City Councilmembers — voted 4-1 to rename the 15-year-old Orange County Great Park.
+(Councilmember Larry Agran was the only NO vote.)

-Councilmember Larry Agran — who has been skeptical about corporate sponsorships at the City and about the newly proposed name change — insisted that “before the City commits to what would likely be a multi-million-dollar name change, a thorough staff report should be prepared for City Council and community review.”
+Councilmember Agran — who voted against the Council’s personal budget increase, and has been skeptical about corporate sponsorships and the name change — insisted that “before the City commits to what would likely end up being a multi-million-dollar taxpayer-funded Great Park name change, a thorough staff report should be prepared for City Council and community review.”

 If you haven’t visited the 1,300 acre Great Park, here’s what you are missing:

 - Great Park Sports Complex: Includes a 2,500-seat professional soccer stadium and a 2,500-seat ice hockey rink for ice skating classes, adult hockey leagues, and the practice facility for the Anaheim Ducks.
 There are also 24 soccer fields, 5 sand volleyball courts, 4 basketball courts, 25 tennis courts, and 12 softball & baseball fields.

 - Palm Court Arts Complex: Home to the Great Park Gallery and the Great Park Artist Studio.
 There are ongoing art exhibitions which are free and open to the public, along with a wide variety of free art classes for all ages.
 In addition, historically preserved Hangar 244 is a 10,000-square-foot event center.

 - Great Park Trails: This beautiful 1.5-mile pedestrian/bicycle trail takes you through the Upper Bee and Bosque area.
 For a trail map, click here.